VivianL292/CO2EmissionsModelTesting/Notebook/README.md

 # README

-This folder contains python notebooks that support the experiments in the paper.
+This folder contains a python notebook supporting the experiment in the paper.